 And she first wrote:

-“what a day to bath my little boy Terrell, when he felt really uncomfortable and wiggled in the bathtub, but he finally stopped wiggling and cried, and I got him out to dry him and dress him.
+“what a day to bath my little boy Terrell, when he felt really uncomfortable and wiggled in the bathtub, he finally stopped wiggling and cried, and I got him out to dry him and dress him.
 Then he was in my arms again warm and snug as a rug…”– J. Kent

 “…he smiles so much that I believe he’s talking to angels”– J. Kent

 “My son has a social life of interested children from ages 2 and up…he listens and learns from their unusual behaviors.
 I usually have to tell my two-year-old [Kimi] to slow down because of his long-lasting attention span…”– J. Kent

-I found out early on in life that this connection, is the abundance of life we take for granted.
-The ‘attention span’ my mother describes me having when my sister Kimilia would be helping me with something, amuses me as she proceeds to write about the choice of information I retain.
+I found out early in life that this connection, is the abundance of life we take for granted.
+The ‘attention span’ my mother describes me having when my sister Kimi would be helping me with something, amuses me as she proceeds to write about the choice of information I retain.

 The idea of an abundance in life was nothing more than my abilities to grasp onto certain pieces of information that got me closer to understanding the connection I was looking for.

-“My precious boy has learned to hold on really tight to one finger – he loves this when he’s sucking his thumb or just trying to get attention….He brings me the joy and delight of something wonderful and all because God made it that way”– J. Kent
+“My precious boy has learned to hold on really tight to one finger.
+He loves this when he’s sucking his thumb or just trying to get attention….He brings me the joy and delight of something wonderful and all because God made it that way”– J. Kent

 To marry a woman like my mother, would mean I would consciously be following my father.
 And considering my mother always told me I could be anything I wanted to be, I had to do whatever necessary in my benefit to live up to whatever I was becoming.